Threona-Kannard/threona-kannard.github.io/README.md

-# Kimu's retro portfolio
-I wanted to do an original portfolio that looked like a retro game, so that's what I am trying :3
+# Threona's Portfolio

+Hewo!
+This is my personal (developer) website!

+Here I plan to host things about me and other things I want to share.